 KINGSPORT:

-Nestled among the mountains, and within 8 hours of multiple large cities like Atlanta, Georgia, and Washington D.C., Kingsport is a growing community.
+Nestled among the mountains, and within 8 hours of multiple large cities like Atlanta, Georgia and Washington D.C., Kingsport is a growing community.

 Kingsport has a strong and proud industrial heritage spanning over 100 years.
 As we look to the future, we are diversifying our industrial roots with progressive technological innovations.
 Kingsport is the home of Eastman Chemical and Domtar.
-The most appealing part of Kingsport are the outdoor recreation opportunities like Bays Mountain Park, the Greenbelt, and the Kingsport Aquatic Center.
+The most appealing parts of Kingsport are the outdoor recreation opportunities like Bays Mountain Park, the Greenbelt, and the Kingsport Aquatic Center.
 The Kingsport Axmen is the local Minor League baseball team for which we cheer, and every July the whole community celebrates Fun Fest—over 100 events in 60 locations over the course of 9 days.

 Kingsport’s community sets it apart.
 From established neighborhoods to downtown living, quality opportunities for professional growth and people who care, anyone can find their niche.
 We do not shy away from innovation.
-Partnerships are what makes Kingsport work.
+Partnerships are what make Kingsport work.
 Our partnerships are a testament to our sustained growth.
 We are a region of hard workers.

 Internationally recognized as a Safe Community by Safe Communities America, Kingsport is one of only 19 International Safe Communities across the nation and the only city with the distinction in Tennessee.

 Kingsport has invested $92 million in infrastructure and quality of life projects in the last five years.
 The City of Kingsport provides economic, educational and quality of life opportunities that create a safe, vibrant and diverse community.
-The Office of Cultural Arts, a department of the City of Kingsport connects, coordinates and engages the public with a creative community.
+The Office of Cultural Arts, a department of the City of Kingsport, connects, coordinates and engages the public with a creative community.
 They manage cultural spaces including events at the Renaissance Center, Farmers Market, and Carousel facilities.
 They provide administrative support to Kingsport Public Art programs, stimulate community engagement and economic development through the Arts, and present arts and crafts festivals such as The Christmas Connection and #Madeinkingsport.

-Kingsport, Tennessee, is a charming town filled with community spirit and growth.
+Kingsport, Tennessee is a charming town filled with community spirit and growth.

-BRICKYARD PARK AND VILLAGE:
+BRICKYARD DEVELOPMENT:

-A 43 acre premier sports facility and community park, includes 4 fenced and lighted ball fields with electric scoreboards and bleachers.
-This is a perfect place to enjoy some sports and fun.
+The Brickyard Development includes a variety of recreation facilities alongside a new residential development called Brickyard Village.
+Brickyard Park is a 43-acre premier sports facility and community park, including 4 fenced and lighted ball fields with electric scoreboards and bleachers and a central concession building with a second story scorers’ area.
+Adjacent to the 4-plex, is a Miracle Field complex including an adaptive baseball field, central restroom/concession building, covered picnic area, covered stadium seating area, and a Blue Cross Blue Shield Healthy Place universally accessible playground.

-Adjacent to the ball fields, new development of the Brickyard Village includes over 150 apartments units, 44 duplex homes, 35 single family homes, and over 100 townhomes.
-More recreational opportunities will be included in the community Center, the Pump Track, the Skate Park, and a multipurpose field.
+Across from the ballfield complex is the new Scott Adams Memorial Skate Park, which will open this month.
+This facility includes a 13,000 square foot skate park, restroom building, plaza area and parking lot.
+The second phase of development is currently in design and will include a pump track facility along with expanded parking and plaza spaces.
+Additional future amenities will include a bike skills area with additional bike trails and obstacles.

+Adjacent to the recreational areas, a new residential development, Brickyard Village, will include over 380 rental and for-sale units with a combination of apartments, duplexes, townhomes and single family homes.
+The overall design of the community includes additional recreational opportunities and amenities including a Community Building and swimming pool, playground, community garden area, basketball and pickle ball courts, picnic, grill, and fire pit areas, dog park, perimeter walking trail, and additional park/open green space.
+A large open area is also designated as a venue space to allow for festivals or concerts.

 PROJECT DESCRIPTION: